 The DSF allows individual groups, regions or organizations to develop different initiatives and programs on a local basis that work towards addressing the Criteria and Strategic Intents of the framework.

-Each Global Criteria will have a high level indicator established on which the DSF will report on an aggregated basis for the global dairy value chain.
-These will be added below as they are confirmed, along with baseline data.
+Each Global Criteria has a high level indicator established on which the DSF will report on an aggregated basis for the global dairy value chain.
+These are listed below.